TheOdinProject/curriculum/advanced_html_css/animation/keyframes.md

 Now let's explore CSS animations using keyframes.
 This will expand upon your encounter with CSS transitions and delve into the differences between them.

-### Learning outcomes
+### Lesson overview

-* The differences between CSS transitions and CSS animations
+- The differences between CSS transitions and CSS animations.
-* How to configure animation sub-properties
+- How to configure animation sub-properties.
-* How to sequence an animation using keyframes
+- How to sequence an animation using keyframes.

 ### Animations vs transitions